In 2019, an average company is expected to dedicate 50% of its overall marketing budget to digital marketing.

 That’s how Brian has managed to get to 100k monthly visitors by only publishing 32 blog posts.

-Besides investing 80% of your time in promotion, the 80/20 principle also encourages spending your time on creating the right kind of content.
+Besides investing 80% of your time in the promotion of your content, the 80/20 principle also encourages spending your time on creating the right kind of content.

-This might mean not creating text posts, but rather video and interactive content (like quizzes and surveys), based on your industry and you audience’s media marketing preferences.
+This might mean not creating text posts, but rather video and interactive content (like quizzes and surveys), based on your industry and your audience’s media marketing preferences.